The Lovers representing love, harmony, relationships, values alignment, and choices.

 Even with Kiwatari’s iron grip on Mary’s face preventing her from looking she could recognize that robotic voice anywhere, “Vi- Vice President.”
 Kiwatari stuttered out, startled at the sudden intrusion.

 “I must ask you to take your hands off of Saotome.”
-Ririka completely ignored the other boys and stepped up closer so she was almost beside Mary.
+Ririka completely ignored the other boys and stepped protectively closer so she was almost beside Mary.

 “Now why would I do that?
 You’re enjoying this right Saotome?”
 He brought his hand up to stroke her cheek.
 But just before he could touch her, she swung, slapping him straight across his face.
 “You bitch!”
 He raised his arm back up ready to hit Mary back.